Research overview: Jenna is characterizing and mapping dark germinating mutants to identify downstream targets of SMAX1 in Arabidopsis thaliana.

 Research overview: James is investigating how the highly sensitive strigolactone receptors found in certain parasitic plants function, and how this functionality has evolved.

-Research overview: Functional characterization of DELLA homologs in Striga hermonthica.
+Research overview: George is conducting transcriptome-wide analysis of germination-related genes in Striga hermonthica.

-Research overview: Phenotypic characterisation of receptor properties involved in germination.
+Research overview: Gianni is researching the phenotypic characterization of receptor properties involved in germination.